brinnaebent/cgmquantify/Paper/paper.md

 Our user guide also outlines how one can easily format data to make any data input compatible with the functions in cgmquantify.
 Functions are available for all the commonly studied glucose and glucose variability metrics (Table 1).
 Additionally, functions for data visualization of the longitudinal CGM data are provided.
 These visualizations are easily customizable.
-We have also implemented a function that enables LOWESS smoothing over the CGM data (Figure 1).
+We have also implemented a function that enables LOWESS smoothing over the CGM data in the Python package (Figure 1).

 # Discussion
 cgmquantify is a package that simplifies the process of calculating metrics and thus allows for easy comparison across different research studies that use different metrics summarizing glucose and glucose variability.
 Functions have been developed using equations from clinically validated research studies so users can compare their results to previous findings.
-The cgmquantify package is easily implemented with a one-line installation and an extensive user guide.
+The cgmquantify package is easily implemented with a one-line installation and an extensive user guide in both the python and R languages.
 Detailed documentation facilitates modification of existing code for customization of input and visualizations.
 This package also has the ability to build a community of developers to contribute to the literature in this burgeoning field.